What is artificial intelligence?

 - Machine learning capabilities and large databases can also help to detect threats and vulnerabilities way more efficiently.
-AI can monitor patterns in web traffic and alert the user or admin if it notices something suspicious.
+AI for IT operations (AIOps) can monitor patterns in web traffic and alert the user or admin if it notices something suspicious.
 Machine learning can also help to accumulate extensive database for more precise pattern identification.

 - AI surpasses human monitoring capabilities in terms of quality and quantity.
 It eliminates the human error factor, an operate 24/7, and can process massive amounts of data in a short amount of time.
 It’ll take lots of work off experts’ hands and enable them to concentrate on other tasks.

 - AI can eliminate the need to use passwords and the dangers of them being snatched.
 Biometric identification systems use AI to identify the legitimate owner using facial recognition, fingerprint, or other similar techniques.
 For example, they can memorize even the tiniest details of your facial patterns.
 Thus, your device may identify you even with facial hair or headwear.

 - AI can help maintain an accurate and detailed record of your devices, applications, and users with different access levels.

 - Better endpoint security.
 AI is beneficial for protecting the endpoints of remote devices.
 AI activity is not based on signature, so it is more useful for discovering new malware types and preventing malware attacks.
 AI learns how to recognize behavioral patterns of malware or other suspicious processes, so it can quickly adapt and constantly build up its virtual muscles.